godotengine/godot-docs/classes/class_inputeventjoypadmotion.rst

 Brief Description
 -----------------

-Input event type for joypad motion/axis events.
+Input event type for gamepad joysticks and other motions.
+For buttons see :ref:`InputEventJoypadMotion<class_inputeventjoypadmotion>`.

 Member Functions
 ----------------